Slip into something less comfortable... And learn to surf

 1969 was a big year for Torquay with two boardshort companies led by four local surfers setting up backyard businesses.
 These businesses, Quicksilver and Rip Curl, went on to become two of the industries largest and both maintain their Headquarters in Torquay to this day.

 Surf City Plaza is the place to slip into your surfer style, offering everything from beach towels and singlets to surfboards and wetsuits.
-Rip Curl and Quicksilver bookend the Surf City Plaza, with many other iconic brands joining in the middle (and across the road).
-Head around the corner to Baines Cresent and find a series of factory outlets providing a stack of bargains to keep shoppers happy.
+Rip Curl and Quiksilver bookend the Surf City Plaza, with many other iconic brands joining in the middle (and across the road).
+Head around the corner to Baines Crescent and find a series of factory outlets providing a stack of bargains to keep shoppers happy.

 Australian National Surfing Museum